JdeRobot/FPGA-robotics/sim_fpga/tutorial/tut03/readme.md

 ## Easier GUI debugging

 The graphical interface allows debugging more easily.
-For example, the next screenshot shows the processing of two camera captures.
+For example, the next screenshots show the processing of two different camera captures.
 The verilator processing is performed on the fly.

 ![1st camera frame](imgs/camera_proc_03_sm.png)